 Saucony Endorphin Elite

 The Saucony Endorphin Elite is the first shoe to feature Saucony’s next PWRRUN HG foam.
-It’s a little firmer than the PWRRUN PB in the Endorphin Pro 3 but it’s also bouncier.
-The carbon plate is segmented at the toe for a little more flexibility but it and the midsole curves up sharply for added toe spring.
+It’s a Trainers firmer than the PWRRUN PB in the Endorphin Pro 3 but it’s also bouncier.
+The carbon plate is segmented at the toe for a Trainers more flexibility but it and the midsole curves up sharply for added toe spring.
 You sit inside the midsole a bit to keep you on the footbed while the midsole also flares outward resulting in one of the more stable modern marathon shoes on the market.

 The outsole has no rubber at the rear so if you’re a heel striker, you may not get great durability…but midfoot and forefoot strikers should be ok.
 The Endorphin Elite is also one of the most breathable shoes on the market making it a great fit for warmer races.
 The biggest drawback is the $275 price point…but just like the Alphafly, if you’re a shoe nerd and heavy into marathons, this shoe will deliver value to match.
 See full review.